To obtain an Information Pack, please contact the Secretary of the Foundation.

 The Josef Landherr and Hermann Thumm Foundation was established in September 2000, with generous assistance from Mr Hermann Thumm, to commemorate the dedication and achievements of Mr Josef Landherr, the founder of the German Language School in Adelaide (which teaches German language and culture on a part-time basis on Saturday mornings.)

 The Foundation’s purpose is to assist the School for the German Language Inc. with financial aid and to facilitate an Australian-German student exchange program.

 The Foundation currently operates a short-term cultural exchange program, principally for students from the German Language School.
 The Foundation may also sponsor students attending other schools that teach German, but with a lower level of financial support.

-2. Issues for Students from State Government Schools
+2. Issues for Students from the German Language School Who Are Attending SA State Government Schools

 3. Direct Exchange Program

 An exchange program involving host families and schools in Alzenau, Germany, has been operating since 2004.
-The exchange program follows the guidelines established by the South Australian Department of Education and Child Development but, as explained above, is currently only available for students attending private schools in South Australia.
+The exchange program follows the guidelines established by the South Australian Department for Education but, as explained above, is currently only available for students attending private schools in South Australia.

 3.1 Outline of Direct Exchange Program